A YANG Data Model and RADIUS Extension for Policy-Based Network Access Control

 With the increased adoption of remote access technologies (e.g.,

-Virtual Private Networks (VPNs)) and Bring Your Own Device (BYOD)
+Virtual Private Networks (VPNs) and Bring Your Own Device (BYOD)

-for large-scale enterprises compared to conventional network access
+challenges for large-scale enterprises compared to conventional

-(VM)-based servers, can move; their IP addresses could change as a
+Virtual Machine (VM)-based servers, can move; their IP addresses

-enough to accommodate endpoints with volatile IP addresses.
+may not be flexible enough to accommodate endpoints with volatile

 * With the massive adoption of teleworking, there is a need to apply